The Cool Kids’ Guide To Hong Kong

 If all the fatty pork has you in need of a bit of green, Hong Kong has you covered.
 Mana Fast Slow Food and Home are both casual cafes that do some killer vegetarian food in the form of wraps, salads and smoothies.
 Here you can improve your gut health for the rest of your travels with some locally brewed kombucha.

 But you’re not allowed to be too healthy in this city.
 Gai dan zai (egg waffles) are a must-try.
 This local street snack can be found all over town, but Oddies Foodies do a modern take with some pretty delicious gelato options.
 Check your diet at the door.

-Hong Kong tops the list for having the most skyscrapers in the world, so it lends itself pretty well to a decent rooftop bar.
-Sevva is an institution and always worth a visit but Seafood Room does the best to balance views and vibe without feeling too exclusive.
-Speaking of exclusive, closer to ground Ophelia and Iron Fairies are worth visiting early in the evening to ogle at the design details alone but be warned: these ain’t no backpacker bars.
+Hong Kong has the most skyscrapers in the world, so it lends itself to a decent rooftop bar.
+Sevva is an institution and is always worth a visit.
+Closer to ground, Ophelia and Iron Fairies are worth visiting early in the evening to ogle the design details alone, but be warned: these ain’t no backpacker bars.
 For that, you’re going to want to go to Billidart in Wan Chai, where you can play beer pong until 2am.
 Game on.

 Choi Hung Estate has become famous for its rainbow-coloured towers, strategically placed palm trees and a laid-back vibe that would feel more at home in southern California.
 If you want to step out of the hustle and bustle, lace-up your hiking boots and conquer Fei Ngo Shan (Kowloon Peak).